MathHubInfo/Legacy-localmh-docker/README.md

 ### Regular usage

 If the wrapper script is named "lmh" you can use the normal lmh commands seemlessly.
 The only exception from this is "lmh core" which is handled by the wrapper script only.
-The commands will be run inside the docker container, however it has proper access to the LMH_DATA_DIR and will automatically run commands in the right directory.
+The commands will be run inside the docker container, however it has proper access to the LMH_CONTENT_DIR and will automatically run commands in the right directory.
 If no container exists or it is not running, it will automatically be created.

 For more information on the supported core commands, please run
 ```